collinbashore/data-science-and-analytics-UNLV/README.md

 ## Milestone Project 1: Analyzing Stars Data for the Elonians
 In this first Milestone Project, I analyzed the Stars dataset as a Data Scientist working at a Space Research Company named AWAY (Aliens Where Are You).
-I was tasked to find out which yellow dwarf stars are similar to the Sun that supports life on Earth based on characteristics such as Absolute Magnitude, Radius, Luminosity, and Color.
-The goal is to find yellow dwarf stars nearby other planets that has similar characteristics to that of the Sun.
-Those planets that surrounded other dwarf stars are known to support alien lifeforms, which is crucial for finding a potential home planet for various groups of alien species, and humans.
+I was tasked to determine which yellow dwarf stars are similar to the Sun that supports life on Earth based on characteristics such as Absolute Magnitude, Radius, Luminosity, and Color.
+The goal is to find yellow dwarf stars nearby other planets that have similar characteristics to that of the Sun.
+Those planets that surround other dwarf stars are known to support alien lifeforms, which is crucial for finding a potential home planet for various groups of alien species, and humans.

 The methods used to complete this project involved the following:
 - Cleaning/wrangling the Stars dataset using Excel